jeremytammik/tbc/a/1839_da4r_cesium.md

 I am basically reading the text data as input for creating the adaptive component family and then creating complex geometry by placing the adaptive components.
 Now, if I want to convert the add-in to use the Design automation API, I guess I will not be able to use text file as input.

-My question is, what type of input file should I use to pass theb 3D point coordinates described above?
+My question is, what type of input file should I use to pass the 3D point coordinates described above?
 Should it be JSON?
 If it needs to be JSON, then how I should write it to represent these point coordinates?

 **Answer:** The slightly more complex question is how to generate multiple output files.